sshyran/owntracks-gw/manual/gw-owntracks.md

 * What is the weather like at the vehicle's location?
 * Even if you're simply an avid traveler and wish to have an exact record of your trips, Greenwich _OwnTracks Edition_ is just what you need.
-* CAN BUS integration is possible

-The data collected on a per-vehicle basis may include location (latitude, longitude), altitude, velocity, course over ground, battery levels (both internal Greenwich battery and external power supply), and distance traveled.
+The data collected on a per-asset/per-vehicle basis currently includes location (latitude, longitude), altitude, velocity, course over ground, battery levels (both internal Greenwich battery and external power supply), and distance traveled.
 In addition the state of two user-programmable GPIO pins is reported; these can be used, for example, to determine the state of a door (open/closed).